 For more tips, The Family Online Safety Institute offers a free, comprehensive guide to being a good digital parent.

-TikTok’s potential mental health effects
+TikTok’s potential mental health effects on youth

 While TikTok can be a lot of fun, it can also be a source of anxiety and other mental health issues.
 Social media apps are created to be addictive, so it’s important for parents to monitor their kids’ screen time.
 Disabling direct messages and comments, or monitoring them, are good ways to prevent and address cyberbullying.